 "Nothing is more convenient than finding pretty much everything in one shop.
 It simply makes healthcare more accessible by putting it where the people are."

-Online shopping is widely popular for it offers customers easy access to a wide range of products at any given time & place and have it conveniently delivered at their doorstep.
+Online shopping is widely popular for it offers customers easy access to a wide range of products at any given time & place and has it conveniently delivered at their doorstep.
 Adding healthcare to the online product mix brings new customer experience to a category of products previously unprivileged of this convenience, ie. prescription drugs and medical devices.

 Whilst Amazon is moving into the brick & mortar world, Walmart is moving into e-commerce.
-Past year, it has achieved its biggest growth numbers via its online marketplace Walmart.com that contains more and more products.
-The availability of having 4500 pharmacies across the country might also open up opportunities to offer, sell and deliver prescription drugs through the online distribution channel at some point.
+Past year, it has achieved its biggest growth numbers via its online marketplace Walmart.com which contains more and more products.
+The availability of 4500 pharmacies across the country might also open up opportunities to offer, sell and deliver prescription drugs through the online distribution channel at some point.

 "Adding healthcare to the online product mix brings new customer experience to a category of products previously unprivileged of this convenience."

 Walmart has recently filed a patent for a connected shopping cart handle that can detect heart rate, palm temperature, grip force, and walking speed.
-Many of its’ stores already contain a digital health kiosk where consumers can complete a non-invasive biometric screening that includes key health indicators, such as weight, blood pressure, BMI and pulse.
+Many of its’ stores already contain a digital health kiosk where consumers can complete a non-invasive biometric screening that includes key health indicators, such as weight, blood pressure, BMI, and pulse.
 But this new patent would allow for passive biometric measuring which allows consumers to conveniently have their health tracked, discover possible risk factors, and easily access health solutions exactly in that store.

-Amazon’s Echo often is used to actively create lists with errands, as users actively mentioning the errands to the Echo device.
+Amazon’s Echo often is used to actively create lists with errands, as users actively mention the errands to the Echo device.
 However, recent patents filed by Amazon would allow a device like an Amazon Echo to passively listen not just for the user's words, but for things like tone of voice — which could include fatigue, frustration, or stress — and even things like coughs and sniffles.
-This might prompt the device to recommend remedies and have it conveniently delivered within the day.
+This might prompt the device to recommend remedies and have them conveniently delivered within the day.

 "In having these online/offline retail giants combining health and wellness data with customer purchasing patterns, a wealth of integrated data could be captured and analyzed to increase customer experience."

-Early 2018, Amazon announced it will be teaming up with Berkshire Hathaway and JPMorgan Chase to create joint solutions to reduce the health care spending of the more than 1,2 million employees and their families.
+In early 2018, Amazon announced it will be teaming up with Berkshire Hathaway and JPMorgan Chase to create joint solutions to reduce the health care spending of more than 1,2 million employees and their families.
 This diverse group of people (socioeconomic status, geography, and age, among other factors) could be helpful when searching for solutions that work for specific use cases (e.g. chronic disease management) and population demands (e.g. pharmaceutical delivery).
 This diverse group of people is certainly helping them in creating the right health insurance products.
 As stated in the Amazon-JPM-Berkshire partnership announcement, the companies want to build an independent healthcare company “free from profit-making incentives and constraints”, making it sound like a social security type of insurance.

-Meanwhile Walmart struck up preliminary talks to acquire insurer Humana.
+Meanwhile, Walmart struck up preliminary talks to acquire insurer Humana.
 The news could foretell the combination of pharmacies and insurance under a single corporate umbrella.
 With 1,5 million employees Walmart is the second largest employer in the U.S. (second only to the federal government).
 This company size creates the ability to streamline health care costs for its own employees via smart health insurance plans.
 This could save Walmart money overall while also attracting prospective employees with its health insurance option for workers.
 Along the way, Walmart will certainly learn from its successes and failures internally, before also offering insurance products to its 150 million weekly visitors.

 "Retail Giants know pretty darn well what insurance products to create and make accessible in the stores."